 - Feature detection involves working out whether a browser supports a certain block of code, and running different code dependant on whether it does (or doesn't), so that the browser can always provide a working experience rather crashing/erroring in some browsers.
 This article details how to write your own simple feature detection, how to use a library to speed up implementation, and native features for feature detection such as

 - Manually running tests on several browsers and devices, several times per day, can get tedious and time consuming.
 To handle this efficiently, you should become familiar with automation tools.
 In this article we look at what is available, how to use task runners, and the basics of how to use commercial browser test automation apps such as Sauce Labs and Browser Stack.

 - Setting up your own test automation environment

-- In this article, we will teach you how to install your own automation environment and run your own tests using the Selenium tool and a testing framework such as Nightwatch.
+- In this article, we will teach you how to install your own automation environment and run your own tests using Selenium/WebDriver and a testing library such as selenium-webdriver for Node.
 We will also look at how to integrate your local testing environment with commercial apps like the ones discussed in the previous article.